BRUKINSA works to help you

 - Blocking BTK can help stop this signaling

-The significance of completely blocking BTK on treatment responses has not been established.
+The significance of blocking up to 100% of BTK on treatment responses has not been established.

 How well does BRUKINSA work?